lenafaure/LMD-TeamProject2/encyclopedia-entry-6.md

 - The `p*` parameters

-They contain th portions captured by the parenthesis.
+They contain the portions captured by the parenthesis.
 They represent the captured portions $1, $2, $3 that we saw earlier.
 If there are only three capturing parenthesis, there will be only three `p` parameters.
 If there are five capturing parenthesis, there will be five `p`.

 - The `offset`parameter